WinVector/sigr/extras/utility_modeling/Utility_Sampling_Distribution.md

 In that article, we used model performance on an evaluation set, combined with estimates of rewards and penalties for correct and incorrect classifications, to find a threshold that optimized model utility.
-This assumes that the evaluation set is similar to the environment where you plan to apply your model; but of course there will be some variation.
-In this article, we will show one way to estimated the uncertainties of your utility estimates.
+In this article, we will show one way to estimate the uncertainties of your utility estimates.

 ## Reviewing the Example